La chercheuse d’esprit, a Pantomime Ballet

 SCENE 11 (No. 20)

 Finette qui ne sçait ce qu’est devenu l’Eveillé, le cherche de tous les côtés.
 Elle l’apperçoit de loin et se met sur un lit de gazon, et feint d’être endormie pour jouer un tour à l’Eveillé qu arrive en cherchant Finette.
 Il la trouve qui sommeille; il la prend par la main et va pour l’embrasser, quand elle se réveille en riant à ses dépens.
 Il veut la saisir pour l’embrasser de force; mais elle lui échappe et se sauve.
 Il la poursuit, elle se fâche et lui défend de continuer.
 L’Eveillé piqué de son refus, lui fait la révérence et s’en va.
 Finette le rappelle et lui accorde le baiser tant desiré.
-Ils se donnent des marques de leur amour et sortent ensemble. (‘Not knowing what has become of L’Éveillé, Finette seeks him everywhere.
-She catches sight of him in the distance and lies down on the grass, pretending to be asleep so as to play a joke on him.
+Ils se donnent des marques de leur amour et sortent ensemble. (‘Not knowing what has become of L’Éveillé, Finette has been looking everywhere for him.
+She catches sight of him in the distance and lies down on a grassy spot, pretending to be asleep so as to play a joke on him.
 L’Éveillé enters, looking for Finette.
 He finds her slumbering.
-He takes her by the hand and is about to kiss her when she wakes up, laughing at his expense.
-He means to seize her in order to kiss with force, but she escapes him and runs away from him.
-He follows her; she gets angry and demands that he stop.
+He takes her by the hand and is about to kiss it when she wakes up, laughing at his expense.
+He means to take a hold of it in order to give a forceful kiss, but she eludes him and flees from him.
+He runs after her; she gets angry and demands that he stop.
 Put out by being jilted, L’Éveillé does a révérence and goes off.
-Finette calls him back and allows him to kiss her as he wishes.
+Finette calls him back and grants him the kiss he so wishes.
 They show their love and exit together.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))